tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 they are there.
 These things were developed and established because they actually led to more efficient development processes.
-It was like opening pandoras box, because now I cannot unsee what's wrong with how things are going in academia and how much time and thus money is wasted due to a refusal to invest time upfront and praying that problems just never come up.
+It was like opening Pandora's box, because now I cannot unsee what's wrong with how things are going in academia and how much time and thus money is wasted due to a refusal to invest time upfront and praying that problems just never come up.